mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 ### 2. Understanding the flow logic

 One can traverse the OvS OpenFlow tables and try to follow which rules the packet will cross.
 But this requires some experience in the matter.
-The starting point is to determine the instance compute node and TAP interface.
+The starting point is to determine the instance compute node and TAP interface that corresponds to the instance.
 This can be easily captured by checking the instance libvirt XML file.
 In my case it is __tapab12213e-3c__.
-With this I check the br-int table 0 where all starts:
+With this infromation, check the br-int table 0 where all starts:

 {% highlight bash %}
 [root@ice-com-02 ~]# ovs-ofctl dump-flows br-int table=0 --no-stats